derivia/study-notes/notes/WEB.md

 ### HTML Templates

-Learn how to use HTML templates to create flexible templates that can then be used to populate the Shadow DOM.

 * [ ] [MDN - Using Templates & Slots](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots)
 * [ ] [Javascript.info - Template Element](https://javascript.info/template-element)
 * [ ] [MDN - The Content Template element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)

 ### Shadow DOM

-Learn how to encapsulate your CSS using Shadow DOM.

 * [ ] [Google Devs - Shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom)
 * [ ] [MDN - Using Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)